 Since there is so much variability within the Catahoula breed, it's important to be aware of the common characteristics that exist among these types of dogs.
 The word Catahoula means "clear eyes."
 These dogs are known for having extremely beautiful bright eyes that are typically described as glassy.
 Some Catahoulas have light blue eyes, but this is not the only color you'll find.
 Brown and gold are also common eye colors.
 These dogs also have webbed feet and broad chests.

 Catahoulas also have consistent personality and temperament characteristics.
 They tend to have very strong personalities and are highly intelligent and energetic.
 It's important to be aware of the behaviors that you can expect from this type of dog before you bring a young Catahoula into your home.
-Catahoulas are fiercely loyal to their owners and can be both protective and aggressive.
-They are also stubborn.
-If you have other pets, you can be certain that your Catahoula will become the Alpha in your home.
+Catahoulas are fiercely loyal to their owners and can be both protective and aggressive to strangers and even to other pets in the home.
+If you intend to live with multiple pets, your Catahoula puppy will need early and dedicated socialization.
+They will also require training during their puppy and adolescent period and even throughout their lifetime to manage their intense and challenging temperament, especially in a multi-dog home.

 Coloring is one of the areas where these dogs exhibit the most variability.
 You can expect the coloring of Catahoula puppies to remain consistent throughout their lifetime.
 The majority of Catahoulas are spotted (earning the nickname Catahoula Leopard Dog for the breed), but not all.
 Some are just one color, while others are multicolored.
-Catahoulas can have coats that include any combination of brown, white, black, blue, and liver.
-Depending on coloring, Catahoula coats may appear to be similar to those of Australian Blue Heelers, Bluetick Coon Hounds or Laborador Retrievers.
+Catahoulas coats can include any combination of brown, white, black, blue, and liver.
+Depending on coloring, Catahoula coats may appear to be similar to those of Australian Blue Heelers, Bluetick Coon Hounds or Labrador Retrievers.

 While you can identify some breeds by distinctive ear shapes, this is not true of Catahoulas.
-Some of these dogs have hound dog style ears that fold over, while others have ears that lay backwards or that stand up straight.
+Some of these dogs have hound dog style ears that fold over while others have ears that lay backward or that stand up straight.

 Catahoulas are big-boned, stocky canines, but they are not a giant breed.
 The smallest adult Catahoulas weigh about 50 pounds, with larger examples weighing as much as 90 pounds.
 If you want to have a sense of how large your Catahoula puppy might end up when fully grown, look closely at the size of the parents and the puppy's feet.
 Young Catahoulas tend to have compact bodies and long legs with sizeable feet.
 You can be certain that the puppies will grow into their feet - and then some.

 People who love this breed focus on continuing bloodlines of healthy, intelligent dogs that are representative of the full spectrum of Catahoula characteristics.
-There are plenty of opportunities to acquire purebred Catahoula puppies from reputable breeders with expertise specific to this unique breed.
+There are plenty of opportunities to acquire purebred Catahoula puppies.
+You should seek out reputable Catahoula leopard dog breeders with expertise specific to this unique breed.
+Make sure you research your breeder and visit their kennel to make sure you can find healthy, sound Catahoula leopard puppies for sale.

-Examples of places where you may be able to locate Catahoula puppies include:
+Examples of places where you may be able to locate Catahoula puppies and adult dogs include:

 Bringing a Catahoula Into Your Home

-Catahoulas are true working dogs that are fiercely loyal.
+Catahoulas are true working dogs that are fiercely loyal and extremely smart.
 Whether you plan to train your dog to hunt or herd or you are simply looking for a great family pet, there are many advantages to choosing a Catahoula.
 Your Catahoula puppy might not look exactly like other examples of the breed you have seen, but you can count on loyalty, high energy and love from your new canine companion.